-This semi-monthly conference critically discusses current clinical and basic science research articles.
-Sessions are led by fellows with an assigned faculty mentor providing guidance and additional expertise.
-Discussion of the topic is oriented with an appropriate background literature review in order to interpret the results of the study, and critically examine the methodology and conclusions reached by the authors.
+Journal Club encompasses discussion of current clinical and basic science research articles led by fellows with an assigned faculty mentor providing guidance and additional expertise of topics with an appropriate background literature review in order to interpret the results of the study.
+Methodology and conclusions reached by the authors are examined critically.

-This lecture series provides monthly exposure to a variety of topics of clinical relevance from the orthopedic perspective and the rheumatic specialty perspective.
+This lecture series provides an introduction and exposure to a variety of topics of clinical relevance at the start of the academic year.

 Research Integrity Discussion Series

 A University mandate requires those involved in biomedical research to attend discussion sessions (3 scheduled throughout the year) related to issues of research integrity and conduct in clinical and basic research.
 Topics discussed include peer review, mentoring, the use of proprietary information, and scientific misconduct.
 Online certification in research integrity and ethics is also required for individuals conducting research at the University.